ICanOnlySuffer/exercise/README.md

 2. The pairs of employes is created as combination of size 2 of the array of employees.
-3. The array of pairs is mapped through returning a hash containing the the pair of employees names contatenated with a dash and the times they have coincided.
+3. The array of pairs is mapped through returning a hash containing the pair of employees names contatenated with a dash and the times they have coincided.
 	1. The keys of the hash are the concatenation of the pair of employees' names with a dash sign character.